daraghhollman/JUPT/dev/developerDocumentation.md

 `PathFromTimeDifference` is a function in `junoWAVES.py` which creates output path names for each day between two times in a specified format.
 This is called from any file which downloads data automatically from PDS or LESIA.

-`pdsBinaryTools.py` contains functions for downloadind and reading binary data from the PDS.
+`pdsBinaryTools.py` contains functions for downloading and reading binary data from the PDS.
 It uses the label files downloaded to understand how to read the binary files.

 ## Future Work